gufett0/ZK-KYC-DSIG/README.md

 ## Features

 - **Privacy-Preserving**: No information of the user is disclosed.
-- **Digital Signature**: Guarantees the identiy of the user as well as authenticity and integrity of the data.
+- **Digital Signature**: Guarantees identiy of the user as well as authenticity and integrity of the data.
 - **eIDAS-2 Compliant**: Aligned with the EU regulation.
 - **SSI Principles**: Aligned with the SSI principles.
 - **Automated Testing**: Simple npm scripts for usage.